Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 # Overview

-Arrays are a grouping data structure.
+Arrays are used to store multiple values in a single variable.

-- Multiple values or references can be stored within an array.
+--

+There is no need to declare multiple variables for each value; use an array!

+--

+Formally, an array in Java is a *non-primitive* data type used to store multiple values of the *same* data type.

+--

-- Arrays can store any other data type or data structure, including arrays.
+Arrays can store any data type or data structure, including arrays, so long they are all of the same type.

 ---